UniversalDependencies/docs/_ab/index.md

 ### Lemmatisation

 * The lemma forms are the tranditional dictionary entry forms for Abkhaz, viz. the form with the generic article *а-* for nouns and adjectives, and the verbal noun (masdar, with generic article) for verbs.
 The lemma form of a predicate derived from a noun or an adjective is the underlying noun or adjective.
+As is customary in Abkhaz dictionaries, the generic article is set off by a hyphen.
 * All lemmas are marked by stress, which is a distinctive feature in Abkhaz (with many minimal pairs that differ only in stress position).
-* There is limited morpheme segmentation, separating the generic article from the stem, and for verbs, segmentation into article, preverb(s), causative prefix (*р:*), stem, static suffix (*-заа-*), masdar ending (*-ра*), as: *а-(PV·)(р:)STEM-(заа-)ра*.
+* For verb lemmas, limited morpheme segmentation is available in the MISC column, marked with the feature LMSeg.
+Verb lemmas are segmented into generic article, preverb(s), causative prefix (*р:*), stem, static suffix (*-заа-*), and masdar ending (*-ра*), as: *а-(PV·)(р:)STEM-(заа-)ра*.
+(Example: *а-ҽ·а·зы́·ҟа·ҵа-ра*, *а-р:ба-ра́*).

 ### Tags